 At 31 January 2022, the School Account was in a satisfactory financial position.
-The 150.9% coverage of the Defined Benefit Vested Benefits was significantly above the financing objective of 110% coverage adopted for this investigation.
+The 128.6% coverage of the Defined Benefit Vested Benefits was significantly above the financing objective of 110% coverage adopted for this investigation.
+However, the financial position will have deteriorated since 31 January 2022 due to negative investment returns.

-Based on the financial position at 31 January 2022, I recommend that the School contributes to the Fund in accordance with the following contribution program:
+Based on the financial position at 31 January 2022 and taking into account the actual investment return of -7.7% from 31 January 2022 until 17 June 2022, I recommend that the School contributes to the Fund in accordance with the following contribution program: